 Hiking Senga Hills in Salima

 I am not your usual hiking kind of guy.
 Give me a large mass of water + a few cold ones and we are friends.
 But last week I challenged myself and joined a team-building group hiking up Senga Hills in Salima.
 It was a tough start but as the views got better, so did the climb.
-We had soldiers guiding us through the trek so we had to really give it our best.
+We had soldiers from the Malawi Defence Force guiding us through the trek so we had to really give it our best.

 A short photo story below.

 Senga Hills is a forest reserve in Salima district in the central region of Malawi.
 The estimated terrain elevation 600 metres above sea level.